Edinburgh tourist tax voted in by council

 READ MORE: Edinburgh makes case for 'tourist tax' with new research

-Opponents including the Edinburgh Hotels Association have said the current UK tax-raising structure is already in place to raise money for services, and they have challenged its legality.

-It was claimed many cities which have tourist levies do not have the same level of taxation as Edinburgh.
+The body that represents Scottish local authorities, Cosla, has also backed local tax-raising powers.

+Meanwhile an Edinburgh group of the Educational Institute of Scotland is also expected to raise at the union AGM whether education could benefit from tourist tax.

-Adam McVey, leader of the SNP-Labour coalition council, said the next stage of the process is to consult fully with hospitality firms, who have been consistently opposed to the plan.
+Adam McVey, leader of the SNP-Labour coalition council, said the next stage of the process is to consult fully with hospitality firms.

+Around Europe, tourist levies are seen in popular destinations.
+In Paris, it costs about £2.50 per person in a mid-range hotel.
+The charge in Rome is about £5 per person, while visitors to Venice pay £3.50.

 READ MORE: Edinburgh Airbnb neighbours 'get final say' under holiday flat rule change